snhmibby/jurjen.dev/content/tutorial/getting-started.md

 </head>
    ```

+3. ```hugo add foo.md``` adds markdown file foo in the content directory.
+4. ```hugo serve -D``` in the top directory will start the development server.
+5. Start a server in the background and point your browser to the location it
-4. ```hugo add``` some different files and categories and see if your new site is working!
-Happy hacking!
+   tells you.
+Experiment with adding and editing different files and directories and see
+   what happens!
+6. Happy hacking!

+Once you are happy with your site, stop the development server and run the 'hugo' program without arguments in the site directory.
+This will create your site in the public/ directory, which you can then upload to a web server.